whistlegraph/aesthetic-computer/README.txt

 - [x] Design “copy” wrapper text for front-facing bots. @ggacjp.

 *** Georgica AC ***
+  - [x] Mom and Dad bots should at some point say "ask your mom / dad"
+  - [] When bot is not forgetful, exiting chat should erase the history
   - [🧡] "?" appears after typing a valid word which jumps to a learn page for learning more about a command.
   - [] `relationship` dialogue screen
     - [] Where `boyfriend` and `girlfriend` are in an automated conversation.